min2ha/ukwa-site/content/target/36621/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Commemorating the Contribution of Irish Church Lads to the Great War

 This project aims to educate our membership and give them a sense of pride about the part played by Irish Church Lads in the achievements contributing towards the WW1 war effort.